theory/pgenv/README.md

 The `delete` subcommand will not attempt to delete the default configuration file, since it can be shared among different PostgreSQL versions.
-However, if it is explicitly specified `default` as the version to delete (i.e., `config delete default`) or the `config nuke` command is run, the default configuration file will be deleted.
+However, if it is explicitly specified `default` as the version to delete (i.e., `config delete default`), the default configuration file will be deleted.